yetulaxman/linux-2/_tutorials/09-metabolomics.md

 --output results/peaklists_merged.hdf5

 ```
- Please note that once you exit (using control+ p and then contrl +q) and c from the container all the resulting files from above analysis should be in directory: /home/biouser/dimspy
+ Please note that once you exit (using control+ p and then contrl +q) from the container after analysis, all the resulting files from analysis should be in directory: /home/biouser/dimspy